Alethio/ethstats-cli/README.md

 ## Usage

-On the first run of the app a node name must be provided.
+On the first run of the app, a node name must be provided.
 Under that name the node will be visible on http://ethstats.net
 ```sh
 $ ./bin/ethstats.js